MU-Enigma/Enigma-WebDev-FoodApp/README.md

 ## 🎯 Features to Implement

+**Scope:** You do not have to rebuild the entire app.
+Implement any feature(s) from the video.
+If you can replicate the whole project, that's great — but partial feature implementations are welcome.

-**🎥 WATCH THE VIDEO FIRST!** Your implementation must match exactly what's shown in the demo video above.
+**🎥 WATCH THE VIDEO FIRST!** Your implementation should align with the UI/UX shown in the demo video above.

 Based on the demo video, implement the following features: